skyfe79/Awesome/README.md

 - [YoutubeKit](https://github.com/rinov/YoutubeKit) - YoutubeKit is a video player that fully supports Youtube IFrame API and YoutubeDataAPI for easily create a Youtube app
 - [ScreenshotPreventing-iOS](https://github.com/yoxisem544/ScreenshotPreventing-iOS) - Prevent screenshot or screenrecording on iOS devices
 - [SkeletonView](https://github.com/Juanpe/SkeletonView) - ☠️ An elegant way to show users that something is happening and also prepare them to which contents they are awaiting
-- [SwiftDraw](https://github.com/swhitty/SwiftDraw) - Swift library and command line tool to convert SVGs into SFSymbol, PNG, PDF and Swift source code.
+- [SwiftDraw](https://github.com/swhitty/SwiftDraw) - Native SVG parser and renderer for SwiftUI, UIKit and AppKit, with tools for PNG, PDF, SF Symbols and Swift source.
 - [GSPlayer](https://github.com/wxxsw/GSPlayer) - ⏯ Video player, support for caching, preload, fullscreen transition and custom control view. 视频播放器，支持边下边播、预加载、全屏转场和自定义控制层
 - [Prism](https://github.com/aheze/Prism) - A lightweight 3D renderer for SwiftUI.
 - [XcodesApp](https://github.com/XcodesOrg/XcodesApp) - The easiest way to install and switch between multiple versions of Xcode - with a mouse click.